Hecatera dysodea ([Denis & Schiffermüller], 1775)

 - /media/moths_z/Hecatera dysodea-A-V

-Hecatera dysodea is a recently introduced Eurasian noctuid moth that is spreading in western Oregon and the dry interior of the Pacific Northwest.
+Hecatera dysodea is a recently introduced Eurasian noctuid moth that is spreading in western Oregon and Washington and the dry interior.
 It is a small to medium species (FW length 12–14 mm) with an attractive pattern of dark gray on its median area and mottled yellow and orange base on its terminal areas.
 The ground color of the forewing is powdery yellow to light green due to a mixture of light yellow and dark gray scales.
 Bright orange markings are present at the base and as a series of spots representing the subterminal line.
 The wing base, median area, and margin opposite the cell and in the fold are darker greenish-gray.
 The lines are double with the components abutting the median area strong and the opposite component nearly absent, gray, and filled with light yellow.
 The basal and antemedial lines are slightly irregular; portions of the antemedial line are black in some specimens.
 The postmedial line is evenly scalloped between the veins, smoothly convex toward the outer margin around the reniform spot and then perpendicular to the trailing margin.
 The orbicular and reniform spots are black with partial orange inner components.
 The orbicular spot is filled with the dark surrounding color while most of the reniform spot is filled with the lighter color of the distal wing.
 A small claviform spot is present.
 The hindwing is putty-white with dark gray on the distal third, dark veins, and a lighter gray discal spot.
 A postmedial line is evident on the veins.
 The hindwing fringe is pale.
 The head and thorax are mottled light yellow, gray, and orange with a faint dark transverse bar across the distal collar.
 The eye is covered with fine hairs.

 This species is a foodplant specialist feeding on wild lettuce (Lactuca spp.) in the Asteraceae.
 The larvae have been found commonly on prickly lettuce (Lactuca serriola) in the Northwest.
 It is also known to feed on hawksbeard (Crepis spp.) and on sow thistle (Sonchus spp.) in the Asteraceae.